isItObservable/ebpf-kepler/README.md

 * Nginx ingress controller
 * Prometheus
 * Grafana
+* Dynatrace

+We will send the kepler metrics to dynatrace and build a short dashboard.

 ## Prerequisite
 The following tools need to be install on your machine :